 Odds are you’ve seen ads for dermal fillers in some pretty unexpected places.
 Sometimes, it can seem as though every hair salon or spa is offering injections, often at highly reduced prices.

 You really can’t value your own safety too much when it comes to Botox and fillers.
 For that reason, you should always only see an experienced medical professional for injections.
-Don’t be afraid to discuss your concerns with our aesthetic nurse during your complimentary consultation, such as how often he or she performs the injections, what training he or she has, and so on.
+Don’t be afraid to discuss your concerns with our aesthetic nurse during your consultation, such as how often he or she performs the injections, what training he or she has, and so on.
 Although injections are less invasive than some wrinkle reducing options, keep in mind that they are still a medical procedure and should only be given by a professional.

 In Wisconsin, Quintessa Aesthetic Centers, under the supervision of Dr. Andrew Campbell, offers a number of options when it comes to wrinkle fillers and Botox.
 The practice has three locations for your convenience.